zenodeapp/pairwise-alignments/README.md

 ### 5. Deployment

-Now that we've pre-configured our `zenode.config.js`-file, we can deploy our algorithm(s) using:
+Now that we've pre-configured [zenode.config.js](zenode.config.js), we can deploy our algorithm(s) using:

 <b>Needleman-Wunsch</b>